Your Medicare Coverage

 Medicare Part B (Medical Insurance) covers several types of colorectal cancer screening tests to help find precancerous growths or find cancer early, when treatment is most effective.
 One or more of these tests may be covered:

-- Barium enema: When this test is used instead of a flexible sigmoidoscopy or colonoscopy, Medicare covers it once every 48 months if you're 50 or over and once every 24 months if you're at high risk for colorectal cancer.
+- Screening barium enema: When this test is used instead of a flexible sigmoidoscopy or colonoscopy, Medicare covers it once every 48 months if you're 50 or over and once every 24 months if you're at high risk for colorectal cancer.

-- Multi-target stool DNA test (like Cologuard™): Medicare covers this test once every 3 years for people who meet all of these conditions:
+- Multi-target stool DNA test: Medicare covers this at-home test once every 3 years for people who meet all of these conditions:

 - They’re between 50–85.